Thierhaupten: History

 The name "Thierhaupten" is of Germanic origin: there must have been a Germanic settlement, where animal heads were exposed (Tierhaupt = animal head).
 In the year of 1776 a sandy stone animal head was dug out.
 This could be a further indication in favour of this theory.

 After a legend, in the year 750 Tassilo III, Duke of Bavaria (Agilolfings dynasty) lost his way in the woods around Thierhaupten and swore to God to build a monastery (Thierhaupten Abbey) at the place of his rescue.
 Suddenly a hind appeared and showed him his way back (German hunter's jargon: Tier = hind).
 Still today a hind is on the Thierhaupten coat of arms.

 Thierhaupten Abbey was one of the eldest monasteries in Bavaria.
 The abbey was looted by the Hungarians in 955.
-It was destroyed by the Swabian League in 1504 but re-built, although it was always a small community.
+It was destroyed by the Swabian League in 1504 but re-built, although it was always a small municipality.
 Finally it was dissolved in 1803 in the secularisation of Bavaria.

 The buildings were sold off to a local businessman.
 The last abbot, Edmund Schmid, remained in Thierhaupten as the parish priest, and succeeded in 1812 in acquiring the former abbey church for use as the parish church.
 The remaining buildings gradually fell into disrepair, but were bought by the Thierhaupten market town administration in 1983 and renovated.